haihala/whoops-all-grapplers/docs/2. Areas/fluff/community.md

 ## Wiki
 All the content that is available for learning in game ought to also be available online in the browser.

+## Balance change streams
+Purge-like go through patch notes.
+Initially twitch chat may ask stuff.
+If this goes somewhere condence twitch chat to a few community members.
+People can then filter their questions through them.